-2023 ISSRC Awards Program
+2024 ISSRC Awards Program

-• The ISSRC Research Student Award
+- The ISSRC Research Student Award

-• The Rick Ruddell Industry Engagement Award
+- The Rick Ruddell Policy, Practice, and Engagement Award

 Attention should be given to the specific instructions and selection criteria for each individual award category.
 A panel of three ISSRC members will be appointed to determine winners in each category.

-SUBMISSIONS CLOSE ON 30 SEPTEMBER 2023 – NO LATE SUBMISSIONS ACCEPTED
+SUBMISSIONS CLOSE ON 15th NOVEMBER 2024 – NO LATE SUBMISSIONS ACCEPTED

 Prizes